-Baytown, Texas, September 12, 2019 — Twenty-two Greenpeace USA climbers have formed a blockade from the Fred Hartman Bridge in Baytown, Texas, shutting down the largest fossil fuel thoroughfare in the United States ahead of the third Democratic primary debate in nearby Houston.
+Toronto – Contradicting Alberta Premier Jason Kenney’s claim that Greenpeace only targets Alberta oil production, 22 Greenpeace U.S.A climbers have formed a blockade on the Fred Hartman Bridge in Baytown, Texas, United States.
+This action effectively shuts down the single-largest fossil fuel thoroughfare in the United States.
 The climbers intend to remain secured in place for 24 hours, preventing the transport of all oil and gas through the channel.
-Their action is a bold call to leaders to imagine a world beyond fossil fuels and embrace a just transition to renewable energy.

-Greenpeace USA Activist Mike Herbert, one of the 22 climbers blocking the Houston Ship Channel, said:
+Greenpeace USA activist Mike Herbert, one of the 22 climbers occupying the Houston Ship Channel, said:

 The shores of the 52-mile Houston Ship Channel are home to the second-largest petrochemical complex in the world.
 On an average day, 700,000 barrels of oil pass through the location the climbers have blocked, more than any other export channel in the United States.
 Industry expansion plans could increase that amount to 2 million barrels in a matter of years .

 The action also sets the stage for next week’s youth climate strike.
-On September 20, three days before the UN Climate Summit in New York City, millions of people across the US and the world will participate in youth-led strikes to demand transformative action to address the climate crisis.
-Youth leaders are calling on elected officials to say yes to a Green New Deal and no to fossil fuel expansion.
+On September 20th and 27th, millions of people across the world will participate in youth-led strikes to demand transformative action to address the climate crisis.
+Youth leaders are calling on elected officials to say “yes” to a Green New Deal and “no” to fossil fuel expansion.

 For interviews with the activists: